yegor256/blog/_drafts/_http.md

 ---
 layout: post
-title: "How to Create a Java Web Framework from Scratch the Right Object-Oriented Way"
+title: "How to Create a Java Web Framework from Scratch, the Right Object-Oriented Way"
 date: 2019-02-28
 place: Moscow, Russia
 tags: java oop
 description: |
-  ...
+  Most of us are used to data transfer objects, which are the corner stone of modern web frameworks; however, they are not object-oriented design.
 keywords:
   - java web framework
   - java http framework